ishizuki-tech/SurveyNav2025/README.md

 then you need to:

-1. Create a **Personal Access Token** on GitHub (classic token is fine), with at least:
+1. **Create a Personal Access Token** on GitHub (a classic token is fine), with at least:

     - `repo` (for pushing to wiki / pages branches)
     - `workflow` (if workflows need to be triggered)

-2. In the repository settings, add it as a secret:
+2. **Add it as a repository secret**:

     - Go to: `Settings` → `Secrets and variables` → `Actions`
-    - Add new repository secret:
+    - Add a new repository secret:
         - Name: `GH_TOKEN`
         - Value: `<your personal access token>`

-3. Re-run the workflow.
+3. **Re-run the workflow.**

+Security note:

+- Never commit this token to the repository or hard-code it in workflows.
+- Always store it as an Actions secret or use the built-in `GITHUB_TOKEN` where possible.

-If you prefer, you can also modify the workflows to use GitHub's built-in `GITHUB_TOKEN` instead of a custom `GH_TOKEN`, but the default token has some limitations when pushing to wiki or triggering downstream workflows.
+If you prefer, you can also modify the workflows to use GitHub’s built-in `GITHUB_TOKEN` instead of a custom `GH_TOKEN`, but the default token has some limitations when pushing to wiki or triggering downstream workflows.

 ---